Your cart

 Both can impair pleasure.

-5. Breathing, the nervous system and the pelvic floor
+5. Breathing, nervous system and pelvic floor

 The pelvic floor does not work in isolation.
 It is part of a system with the diaphragm and respiratory muscles.

-Inhalation → pelvic floor descends
+Inhalation → pelvic floor lowers

-Exhalation → pelvic floor rises
+Exhalation → pelvic floor lifts

 Chronic stress alters this interaction: